freecodecamp-greenville/fcc-greenville-www/index.md

 main entrance to the building is locked after 6:30&nbsp;PM.**

 {: .attention}
-There will not be a meet-up on January 25.
+There will not be a meet-up on March 8.
 Instead, we encourage you to attend [GVL.js](https://www.meetup.com/GVL-js/).

 <div><button id="doorbell">Ring the Doorbell</button></div>